mikahama/uralicNLP/README.md

 When models are installed, *generate()*, *analyze()* and *lemmatize()* methods will automatically use them instead of the server side API.
 [More information about the models](https://github.com/mikahama/uralicNLP/wiki/Models).

-Use **uralicApi.model_info(language)** to see information about the FSTs and CGs such as license and authors.
-If you know how to make this information more accurate, please don't hesitate to open an issue on GitHub.

-    from uralicNLP import uralicApi
-    uralicApi.model_info("fin")

-To remove the models of a language, run

-    from uralicNLP import uralicApi
-    uralicApi.uninstall("fin")

 ### Lemmatize words
 A word form can be lemmatized with UralicNLP.
 This does not do any disambiguation but rather returns a list of all the possible lemmas.